 - pickles onions, ketchup, mustard as desired

-Slice the tenderloin into 6 even sized pieces.
-Place each piece between a layer of plastic wrap and use a mallet to pound it very thin - about 1/4 inch thick.
+- Slice the tenderloin into 6 even sized pieces.
+Place each piece between a layer of plastic wrap and use a mallet to pound it out to 1/4 inch thickness.

-Place each of the coated tenderloins in the butter and bake for 8 minutes.
+- Place each of the breaded tenderloins in the butter and bake for 8 minutes.